My Awarded Projects

 Pamela ZSan Francisco, CA

 Pamela Z has toured extensively throughout the United States, Europe, and Japan – performing in international festivals including Bang on a Can at Lincoln Center (New York); La Biennale di Venezia (Italy); the Interlink Festival (Japan); Other Minds (San Francisco); and Pina Bausch Tanztheater’s 25 Jahre Fest (Wuppertal, Germany).
-She has composed, recorded and performed original scores for choreographers and for film/video artists, and has done vocal work for other composers (including Charles Amirkhanian, Vijay Iyer, and Henry Brant).
-Her large-scale, multi-media performance works, including Memory Trace, Baggage Allowance, Voci, and Gaijin, have been presented at venues like the Kitchen in New York, Yerba Buena Center for the Arts, and Theater Artaud (Z Space) in San Francisco, the Museum of Contemporary Art Theatre in Chicago, as well as at theaters in Washington D.C. and Budapest Hungary.
+She has composed, recorded and performed original scores for choreographers and for filmmakers, and has done vocal work for other composers (including Charles Amirkhanian, Vijay Iyer, and Henry Brant).
+Her large-scale, inter-media performance works, including Parts of Speech, Gaijin, Voci, Baggage Allowance, and Memory Trace, have been presented at venues including the Kitchen (NY), Theater Artaud (SF), Yerba Buena Center for the Arts (SF), the Museum of Contemporary Art Theatre (Chicago), as well as at theaters in Washington D.C. and Budapest Hungary.
 Her one-act opera Wunderkabinet inspired by the Museum of Jurassic Technology (co-composed with Matthew Brubeck) premiered at The LAB Gallery in San Francisco, and was presented at REDCAT in Los Angeles and Open Ears Festival in Canada.
-She has shown media works in exhibitions at the Whitney Museum of American Art (New York); Erzbischöfliches Diözesanmuseum (Cologne); the Tang Museum (Saratoga Springs NY); the Dakar Biennale (Sénégal); Krannert Art Museum (IL), and the Kitchen (NY).
+She has shown works in exhibitions at the Whitney Museum (New York); Savvy Contemporary (Berlin); the Tang Museum (Saratoga Springs NY); the Dakar Biennale (Sénégal); Krannert Art Museum (IL), and the Kitchen (NY).

-Pamela Z is the recipient of many honors and awards including the Guggenheim Fellowship, the Doris Duke Artist Impact Award, a Robert Rauschenberg Foundation residency, the Herb Alpert Award in the Arts; the Creative Capital Fund; the MAP Fund, the ASCAP Music Award; an Ars Electronica honorable mention; and the NEA Japan/US Friendship Commission Fellowship.
-She holds a music degree from the University of Colorado at Boulder.
-For more information visit: www.pamelaz.com
+Pamela Z is the recipient of many honors including the Rome Prize, a Robert Rauschenberg Foundation residency; the Guggenheim Fellowship; the Doris Duke Artist Impact Award; the Herb Alpert Award; Creative Capital; MAP Fund; ASCAP Plus Award; an Ars Electronica honorable mention; and the NEA Japan/US Friendship Commission Fellowship.
+She holds a music degree from the University of Colorado at Boulder. www.pamelaz.com

 Pamela Z Solo Voice & Electronics